-The Company hosts offers its products, Epi+Gen CHDTM and PrecisionCHDTM on a via telemedicine providers, provider platform (the "Provider"), organizations such as concierge practices, longevity clinics, and risk-bearing provider organizations, and employer organizations.
-The Provider Company is continuing to expand its markets and payment optionality, and therefore, other organization types not listed below may be added, and from time-to-time, there may be additional payment options.
+The Company offers its products, Epi+Gen CHDTM and PrecisionCHDTM via telemedicine providers, provider organizations such as concierge practices, longevity clinics, and risk-bearing provider organizations, and employer organizations.
+The Company is continuing to expand its markets and payment optionality, and therefore, other organization types not listed below may be added, and from time-to-time, there may be additional payment options.

-• Telemedicine

-For telemedicine, the telemedicine provider collects payments from patients upon completion of eligibility screening.
-Upon receiving a sample collection kit from the Company, patients screening and test order.
-Patients then send their samples to an experienced laboratory with appropriate Clinical Laboratory Improvement Amendments of 1988 ("CLIA") certification and state licensure (the "Lab"), which performs the lab for biomarker assessments.
-Upon receipt of the raw biomarker data from the Lab, the Company performs all quality control, analytical assessments and report generation and shares test reports with the Provider via their platform.
-The Provider is invoiced at the end of each month for each completed test.
-Revenue is recognized upon issuance of the invoice to the Provider.
+- Telemedicine For telemedicine, the telemedicine provider collects payments from patients upon completion of eligibility screening and test order.
+Patients then send their samples to the lab for biomarker assessments.
+The Company performs all quality control, analytical assessments and report generation and shares test reports with the ordering healthcare provider.
+Revenue is recognized upon invoicing the telemedicine providers.
+Telemedicine providers are invoiced at the end of each month for all tests completed since prior invoicing. - Provider organizations For provider organizations, the cost of each test is negotiated prior to testing commencing.

-For provider organizations such as concierge medicine and executive health practices, the Company's products are shared during a sales outreach to the organization (emails, calls, events, etc.).
-The provider organization places a request for a number of sample collection kits for each test.
-When the provider orders either test for a patient, it sends the test requisition form to the Company and the patient's blood sample to the Lab, which performs the biomarker assessments.
-Upon receipt of the raw biomarker data from the Lab, the Company performs all quality control, analytical assessments and report generation and shares test reports with the ordering healthcare provider.
-An invoice Revenue is sent to a provider organization recognized upon invoicing the telemedicine providers.
-Telemedicine providers are invoiced at the end of every each month for all tests completed since prior invoicing.

-- Provider organizations

-For provider organizations, the tests performed that month, generally with cost of each test is negotiated prior to testing commencing.
 Pricing is determined based largely on the provider organization type and testing volume commitment.
-Upon ordering a net 30 term.
-Revenue test, a patient's sample is recognized upon issuance of the invoice sent to the provider organization.

-For a Group Purchasing Organization ("GPO"), the pricing and payments terms are negotiated in the contracting phase.
-A GPO member organization (a "Provider Organization") places a request lab for a number of sample collection kits for each test.
-When the Provider Organization orders either test for a patient, it sends the test requisition form to the Company and the patient's blood sample to the Lab, which perform the biomarker assessments.
-Upon receipt of the raw biomarker data from the Lab, the Company performs all quality control, analytical assessments and report generation and shares test reports with the ordering healthcare provider.
-An invoice Revenue is sent to recognized upon invoicing the Provider Organization provider organization.
-The provider organization is invoiced the agreed upon pricing at the end of every each month for all samples accepted or tests completed since prior invoicing.

-- Employer organizations

-For employer organizations, the tests performed that month or at cost of each test is negotiated prior to testing commencing.
+Upon ordering a test, a patient's sample is sent to the lab for biomarker assessments.
+The Company performs all quality control, analytical assessments and report generation and shares test reports with the ordering healthcare provider.
+Revenue is recognized upon invoicing the provider organization.
+The provider organization is invoiced the agreed upon pricing at the end of each month for all samples accepted or tests completed since prior invoicing. - Employer organizations For employer organizations, the cost of each test is negotiated prior to testing commencing.
 Pricing is determined based largely on testing volume commitment.
-Patient samples are sent to the time of order, lab for biomarker assessments.
-The Company performs all quality control, analytical assessments and report generation and shares test reports with the terms agreed upon with the GPO ordering healthcare provider.
-Revenue is recognized upon issuance of invoice to invoicing the Provider Organization employer organization.
+Patient samples are sent to the lab for biomarker assessments.
+The Company performs all quality control, analytical assessments and report generation and shares test reports with the ordering healthcare provider.
+Revenue is recognized upon invoicing the employer organization.
 The employer organization is invoiced the agreed upon pricing once a heart disease fair is completed or all testing is completed.